Skip to main content

 Assignment Path Is Court-Based

 The petition and order for assignment path uses probate court review and SCAO PC 556 when the statutory requirements fit.
+The court may assign property to the surviving spouse or, if there is no spouse, to the heirs.
+If funeral or burial expenses are unpaid or someone paid them outside the estate, the court addresses those expenses first.

 Available Small-Estate Options